lionelmace/iks-lab/book/deploy-app-custom-ns.md

 In this lab, we will test the **Ingress**, which a NGINX based reverse proxy.

+## Create a Kubernetes namespace

+Unless a namespase is specified, any kubernetes deployment is done in the namespace **default**.
+A best practise is to create a new namespace for this deployment.
+In order to be able to pull image during the deployment, we need to set up the Container Registry image pull secret in the new namespace.

+1. Create a Kubernetes namespace called `mytodo`
+    ```
+    kubectl create namespace mytodo
+    ```

+1. Let's copy the all-icr-io image pull secret from the default namespace to the new namespace `mytodo`
+    ```
+    kubectl get secret all-icr-io -n default -o yaml | sed 's/default/mytodo/g' | kubectl create -n mytodo -f -
+    ```

+1. Verify that the secrets are created successfully.
+    ```
+    kubectl get secrets -n mytodo | grep icr-io
+    ```

+1. To deploy containers, add the image pull secret to the service account of the namespace so that any deployment in the namespace can pull images from the registry.
+    ```
+    kubectl patch  -n mytodo serviceaccount/default -p '{"imagePullSecrets":[{"name": "all-icr-io"}]}'
+    ```

+1. Verify that your image pull secret was added to your default service account.
+    ```
+    kubectl describe serviceaccount default -n mytodo
+    ```
+    Example output:
+    ```
+    Name:                default
+    Namespace:           mytodo
+    Labels:              <none>
+    Annotations:         <none>
+    Image pull secrets:  all-icr-io
+    Mountable secrets:   default-token-xs4kr
+    Tokens:              default-token-xs4kr
+    Events:              <none>
+    ```

 ## Deploy with Ingress

 1. Navigate to the folder **kubernetes**.